December Budget Categories

 Common December Budget Categories

 With the holidays, your December budget might look a little different than usual.
-There’s no doubt that December is a higher spending month but as long as you make a plan you can stay within your budget.
+There’s no doubt that December is a higher spending month but when you make a plan for your money then you will know exactly how it was spent.
 Here are 7 common things you don’t want to forget when planning for December.

 1. Christmas Gifts